 The only public bus service to Sandtoft village is justgo North Lincs which runs out of Scunthorpe on weekdays and Saturdays; there is no Sunday service.
 Journeys have to be pre-booked and details can be found on its website,

 The nearest regular bus service is from Doncaster to Thorne.
-Every Saturday the Museum provides a service to connect with it at Thorne Park Gates; click here for details.
+On Saturdays when the Museum is open we run a bus to connect with it at Thorne Park Gates; click here for details.
 Alternatively, taxis are available in Thorne.

 On some days when the Museum is open we run a free bus service from Doncaster Interchange.
 For the Sandtoft Gathering and Isle of Axholme Running Day there are additional journeys on this service and details can be found on the relevant dates in the Open Days Calendar.
 Details of the timetable on the other Sundays marked “Free Bus” in the Events Calendar and Bank Holiday Mondays can be found here.